stolksdorf/nomic-base/invitation.md

-# :tada: You are invited to play Nomic! :tada:
+# :tada: You are Cordially invited to play Nomic :tada:

 Nomic is an interesting game where each move in the game changes the rules of the game, even how you win can be modified.